uwsbel/ChronoRender/plugins/maya/RMS/README.txt

 -----
 Batch Rendering
 1    Set the Maya project directory.
+2    Create a render camera
-2    Save the Maya scene.
+3    Save the Maya scene.
-3    In Render Setting:
+4    In Render Setting:
       - set the start and end frames,
       - set name.#.ext,
       - set 4 digits of padding,
       - set "Image Format" to an appropriate type.
-4    In the script editor (MEL) execute the following command,
+      - set the Renderable Camera to the camera added earlier 5    In the script editor (MEL) execute the following command, batchRenderRI("", 1);
-              batchRenderRI("", 1);

 ------